-- to encourage people to report pests or diseases to MPI
+- to encourage people to report pests and diseases to MPI

-- to compensate people when the exercise of Biosecurity Act powers damages or destroys their property, or places restrictions on the movement or disposal of their goods.
+- when the exercise of Biosecurity Act powers damages or destroys property, or places restrictions on the movement or disposal of goods.

-Read section 162A of the Biosecurity Act for full details of compensation provisions.
+You can read section 162A of the Biosecurity Act for full details about the available compensation.

 What's eligible for compensation?

-To be eligible for compensation, you must have taken every reasonable step in the circumstances to avoid loss.
-We'll help people subject to the exercise of Biosecurity Act powers by looking at options to reduce their loss – although they'll need to ask us to do this.
+MPI can help you if you're affected by the exercise of Biosecurity Act powers by looking at options to reduce your loss – although you'll need to ask us to do this.